nurhabibrs/simple-project-appointment-laravel/README.md

 npm install
 ```

-- Run the migration and seeder using this command
+- Run the migration and seeder using this command (It will create admin with email: admin@mail.com and password: password)

 ```bash
 php artisan migrate --seed